ThatsVie/What-do-you-know-about-love/README.md

 ## About the Developer

-Hey, I'm Vie Paula, a software engineer with a passion for creating meaningful, user-centered web experiences.
-With a unique background in massage therapy, I approach each project with care and attention to detail, focusing on accessibility and connection.
-You can explore more of my work in my [Portfolio](https://github.com/ThatsVie).
+Hi!
+I'm Vie P, a software engineer with a passion for creating meaningful, user-centered web experiences.
+With a background in massage therapy, I approach each project with care and attention to detail, focusing on accessibility and connection.

 **Thank you for being a part of our journey to explore and celebrate the many facets of love.
 Together, we can create a more compassionate, connected, and loving world.**